MACAL1NKA/alx-pre_course/README.md

 My first readme
-i done it 60 percent with no erro
+i done it 60 percent with no error it is not compleated yet;;;